buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 A far better approach – one that LEGO also uses – is to **start with something simple and progressively add complexity as your skills develop**.
 Practice makes perfect and as Mr Miyagi – from the film [The Karate Kid](https://www.youtube.com/watch?v=fULNUr0rvEc) – emphasises: “Wax on.
 Wax off.”
 If you haven’t seen The Karate Kid: firstly, you should (the original, not the remake); secondly, Mr Miyagi’s sage advice is simple, but effective: practice, practice, practice.

-In short: **Master the fundamentals and the rest falls into place.**
+In short: **Master the fundamentals and the rest falls into place.** Or learn to walk before you attempt to run.

 With that out of the way, let’s take a look at the different constituent parts that comprise an interface and begin to unravel them.